 The captain shall observe the load tests and may handle load.
-A captain who does not handle load shall comply with 11.2.1.3 but does not count toward the three-person limit.
+A captain who does not handle load shall comply with 11.2.1.3 but does not count toward the four-person limit.

 Teams shall accept imperfect field conditions such as bent decking, sloping floors, and unfavorable floor surfaces.
+Commencing the lateral load or vertical load test indicates acceptance of all starting conditions.